allertbijleveld/tools4watlas/README.md

 Other to do’s:

-- Choose nice example data
 - add examples & tests for atl_add_raster_data()

-Check:

-- exported tag metadata has timezone UTC for the release time, which is different from our metadata (CEST)
+- check: exported tag metadata has timezone UTC for the release time, which is different from our metadata (CEST)?

 ### **Contribute**